interuss/monitoring/monitoring/uss_qualifier/configurations/README.md

 To execute a test run with uss_qualifier, a uss_qualifier configuration must be provided.
 This configuration consists of the test suite to run, along with definitions for all resources needed by that test suite, plus information about artifacts that should be generated.
 See [`USSQualifierConfiguration`](configuration.py) for the exact schema and [the dev configurations](./dev) for examples.

-### Specifying

-When referring to a configuration, three methods may be used; see [`FileReference` documentation](../fileio.py) for more details.

-Regardless of method used to refer to a configuration, the content of that configuration must be dict (JSON-like) content following the [`USSQualifierConfiguration`](configuration.py) schema.

-* **Package-based**: refer to a dictionary (*.json, *.yaml, *.jsonnet) file located in a subfolder of the `uss_qualifier` folder using the Python module style, omitting the extension of the file name.
-For instance, `configurations.dev.uspace` would refer to [uss_qualifier/configurations/dev/uspace.yaml](dev/uspace.yaml).
-* **Local file**: when a configuration reference is prefixed with `file://`, it refers to a local file using the path syntax of the host operating system.
-* **Web file**: when a configuration reference is prefixed with `http://` or `https://`, it refers to a file accessible at the specified URL.

 ### Terminology

 ![Terminology flow chart](assets/terminology.png)